-This issue is usually caused by a corrupted installation, so you might have to remove the software and its leftover files to fix it.
+A corrupted installation usually causes this issue, so you might have to remove the software and its leftover files to fix it.

-It’s also possible that certain values in the registry aren’t correct thus causing this issue to occur.
-We wrote in-depth about this issue in our Vivaldi update failed guide, so we suggest that you check it out.
+It’s also possible that certain values in the registry aren’t correct, thus causing this issue to occur.

-If Vivaldi is not loading pages on your PC, certain settings may be interfering with it, but hopefully, this guide will help you fix the problem.
+If Vivaldi is not loading pages on your PC, certain settings may interfere with it, but hopefully, this guide will help you fix the problem.

-This isn’t the only problem users encountered in Vivaldi, and we already wrote about what to do if Vivaldi is very slow in a separate guide, so be sure to check it out.
+This isn’t the only problem users encounter in Vivaldi, and we already wrote about what to do if Vivaldi is very slow in a separate guide, so be sure to check it out.